igeniusdev/iOS-Localization/README.md

 your code and storyboards.Next thing you have to do is to prepare translated text files and your app is ready to support another language.

-# Visit iOs Localization Blog
+# Visit ios Localization Blog

 http://igeniusdev.com/blog/localizing-an-ios-app